 Symptoms of Plant Rust

 Rust fungi are very easy to identify on the plant.
-It can be characterized by a rust color on plant leaves and stems.
+The disease can be characterized by a rust color on plant leaves and stems.
 The rust will start out as flecks and will eventually grow into bumps.
 The plant rust will most likely appear on the underside of the leaves of the plant.

-The good news is that there are so many kinds of rust fungi and they are so plant specific, that if you see the rust color on plant leaves of one type of plant, you will not see it appear any other types of plants in your yard.
+The good news is that there are so many kinds of rust fungi, and they are so plant specific, that if you see the rust color on plant leaves of one type of plant, you will not see it appear any other types of plants in your yard.

 Rust Treatment for This Plant Disease

 For rust fungi, prevention is the best defense.
 Rust thrives in a wet environment, so do not overwater your plants.
 Also, make sure your plants have good air circulation inside the branches and around the plant itself.
 This will help it dry its leaves faster.

 If plant rust does affect your plant, remove affected leaves at the first sign of rust color on plant leaves.
 The faster the affected leaves can be removed, the better chance your plant has for survival.
 Be sure to dispose of these leaves.
 Do not compost them.

 Then treat your plant with a fungicide, such as neem oil.
 Continue to remove leaves and treat the plant until all signs of the plant rust are gone.